Chrishnguyen20/-SYSC-3303-Project-Group-5/src/README.txt

 Instructions:
 The program's usage is fairly straightforward, however, requires the use of the Eclipse IDE.
-Simply unzip the source file, open the project in Eclipse, then press run.
+Simply unzip the source file, open the project in Eclipse, then run the three classes in the following order:
-All the output is printed to the console for easy reading.
+1. Scheduler
+2. Floor
+3. Elevator

 JUnit testing:
 This program comes with a JUnit package for quick and seamless testing.
-To execute the tests, simple right click the "ElevatorSystemTest.java" file in Eclipse and run the program as a  JUnit test.
+To execute the tests, first you must successfully run the program once (see Instructions).
+Then simply right click the "ElevatorSystemTest.java" file in Eclipse and run the program as a  JUnit test.
-There are a total of 8 tests which are all documented in the source code via comments.
+There are a total of 31 tests which are all documented in the source code via comments.

 Breakdown or responsibilities:
-- Billal:  the JUnit testing
+- Billal:  the JUnit testing + UDP communication
-- Minh:   Elevator state machine
+- Minh:  smart scheduler
-- Leo:    Scheduler state machine
+- Leo:    design documentations
 - Chris:  design documentations

 Distance between floor is 4 meters.